dskrypa/cli_command_parser/_src/parameters.rst

 **Unique Option initialization parameters:**

 :choices: A container that holds the specific values that users must pick from.
 By default, any value is allowed.
-:env_var: A string or sequence (tuple, list, etc) of strings representing environment variables that should be searched for a value when no value was provided via CLI.
-If a value was provided via CLI, then these variables will not be checked.
-If multiple env variable names/keys were provided, then they will be checked in the order that they were provided.
-When enabled, values from env variables take precedence over the default value.
-When enabled and the Parameter is required, then either a CLI value or an env var value must be provided.
 :allow_leading_dash: Whether string values may begin with a dash (``-``).
 By default, if a value begins with a dash, it is only accepted if it appears to be a negative numeric value.
 Use ``True`` / ``always`` / ``AllowLeadingDash.ALWAYS`` to allow any value that begins with a dash (as long as it is not an option string for an